Choosing Your Wedding Music

 Optional Mid-Ceremony Music Additions

 Mid-ceremony musical interludes: Ring blessings, hand-fasting ceremonies, unity candle lightings, sand pouring ceremonies, or other rituals in the middle of the ceremony are all great times to add in music since they're often otherwise silent.
-Something fairly quiet and not too distracting is preferable, but it can also be a good way to feature another song you really love.
-The music can be queued up to whatever is going on, or can be played in its entirety if you'd like.
+Something fairly calm and not too distracting is preferable, but it can also be a good way to feature another vocal song you really love.
+A song can be arranged to begin and end with whatever is going on, or it can be played in its entirety.

-Transitions: Short instrumental pieces can smooth things over while speakers are walking up and coming back down from the altar.
+Transitions: Short instrumental pieces can smooth things over while speakers are walking up and coming back down from the altar, especially in larger venues.

-If you have a song or songs in mind already, great!
+If you have songs in mind already, great!
 But if you're not sure, here's what I suggest:

 Tell me your favorite artists.
-They might have a great wedding-appropriate song you hadn’t thought of.
-Or perhaps you have a couple of favorite songs, but you don’t think the lyrics are ceremony-appropriate; I could do an instrumental version, or adapt the lyrics, or it might just give me some good insight into your tastes so I can make suggestions.
+They might have a great wedding-appropriate song you haven’t thought of, or perhaps you have a couple of favorite songs, but you don’t think the lyrics are ceremony-appropriate.
+I could do an instrumental version or adapt the lyrics, or it might just give me some good insight into your tastes so I can make suggestions.